 Admission to the Museum for non-members is $2.00 for adults; admission for children 14 and under is free.

 Our members are important to our museum.
 Memberships in excess of the minimum are added to our endowment fund, and the interest earned from the endowment helps to fund museum operations.
 Memberships are per calendar year with the exception of Life Member.
 Categories are as follows:

 Museum Silver - $250.00

 Museum Life - $1,000.00 (payable over 2 years if desired)

 Plan to spend several hours in Serbin to see the exhibits in the Peter Building and St. Paul Building, see the Mertink and Kurio log cabins, stroll through the St. Paul cemetery, and visit the historic St. Paul Lutheran Church.
 We will happily schedule a group tour of the museum and church.

-**Please note** Our Kilian Building will undergo renovations during most of 2014 so we will not be able to provide meals to tour groups during this time.
-We will, however, still schedule museum and church tours and Giddings offers several restaurant options for tour groups that wish to have a meal during their time in our area.
+**Please note** Our Kilian Building will undergo renovations during 2014 so we will not be able to provide meals to tour groups during this time.
+We will, however, still schedule museum and church tours, and Giddings offers several restaurant options for tour groups that wish to have a meal during their time in our area.

 Simply call the museum at 979-366-2441 for more information or for scheduling.